remotion-dev/remotion/packages/docs/docs/ssr-legacy.md

 ---
-id: ssr
+id: ssr-legacy
-title: Server-Side Rendering
+title: Server-Side Rendering (v1 and v2)
 ---

 :::info
-This documentation is how server-side rendering works in Remotion v3 and above.
-To see rendering in [2.0 and below, click here.](/docs/ssr-legacy)
+This documentation is how server-side rendering worked in Remotion v1 and Remotion v2.
+To see rendering in [3.0 and above, click here.](/docs/ssr)
 :::

-Remotion's rendering engine is built upon Node.JS, which makes it easy to render a video in the cloud.
+Remotion's rendering engine is built upon Node.JS, which makes it exceptionally easy to render a video in the cloud.

 Since Remotion is built with tech (_Node.JS, FFMPEG, Puppeteer_) that works well cross-platform, you can without much hassle run it on a Linux-based system or even dockerize your video.

+On this page, we demonstrate the server-rendering capabilities or Remotion using examples [built into the template](/docs#installation)!

 ## Render a video programmatically